 PAUL BRONS has been a director since 2005.
 Between 1994 and 2002, Mr. Brons served as an executive board member of Akzo Nobel, N.V.
 From 1965 to 1994, Mr. Brons held various positions with Organon International BV, including President from 1983 to 1994 and Deputy President from 1979 to 1983.
 From 1975 to 1979, Mr. Brons served as the General Manager of the OTC operations of Chefaro, and from 1965 to 1975 in marketing and general management functions for Organon in various Middle East and Latin American countries.
 Both Organon and Chefaro operated within the Akzo Nobel group.
-Mr. Brons brings to the Company's Board of Directors knowledge of the human and animal health pharmaceutical industry (a part of our medical and animal health businesses) and experience with international business operations and relations.
+Mr. Brons brings to the Company's Board of Directors knowledge of the pharmaceutical industry and experience with international business operations and relations.
 The Board of Directors is also aided by Mr. Brons' knowledge of European business culture and his strategic focus on European health care issues.
 Mr. Brons was honored in 1996 by Her Majesty the Queen with the decoration of Knight of the Order of Lion of the Kingdom of the Netherlands, the country's highest civilian order, conferred for his meritorious achievements for Akzo Nobel and other international activities.

-SHIRA GOODMAN was nominated by the Board of Directors on March 16, 2018 for election as a director at the Annual Meeting following recommendation by the Nominating and Governance Committee.
+SHIRA GOODMAN has been a director since May 2018.
+Ms. Goodman currently serves as an Advisory Director for Charlesbank Capital Partners, LLC.
 Ms. Goodman was the Chief Executive Officer of Staples, Inc. from 2016 to January 2018 (including as President and interim CEO from June 2016 to September 2016).
-Ms. Goodman served in roles with increasing responsibility at Staples since joining Staples in 1992, including President, North American Operations from January 2016 to June 2016, and President, North American Commercial from 2014 to June 2016.
+Ms. Goodman served in roles with increasing responsibility at Staples since joining in 1992, including President, North American Operations from January 2016 to June 2016, and President, North American Commercial from 2014 to June 2016.
 Prior to that, she served as Executive Vice President of Global Growth from 2012 to 2014, Executive Vice President of Human Resources from 2009 to 2012, Executive Vice President of Marketing from 2001 to 2009, and in various other management positions.
 Prior to Staples, Ms. Goodman worked at Bain & Company from 1986 to 1992, in project design, client relationships and case team management.
 While at Bain, Ms. Goodman championed the company's initial business plan for its business-to-business delivery strategy.
 The Company values Ms. Goodman's extensive experience in business operations, marketing, sales force management, business growth and distribution logistics.
 Additionally, the Board of Directors values Ms. Goodman's knowledge of compensation and corporate governance matters.
 Ms. Goodman was listed in Fortune magazine's Most Powerful Women in 2017.
-Ms. Goodman currently serves as a director of CarMax Inc. (and a member of its compensation and personnel committee).
+Ms. Goodman currently serves as a director of CarMax Inc. (and is Chair of its nominating and governance committee).
 During the past five years, Ms. Goodman served as a director of Staples, Inc.